VidathD/notes/courses/Getting Started in ICS_OT Cyber Security/ICS_OT Cybersecurity Overview.md

 ---

-## Annotated History of ICS/OT Cyber Security
+## Annotated History of ICS/OT Cybersecurity

 The type of attackers that target ICS/OT systems have changed significantly since about 2021.
 Before 2021, it was mostly nation state threat actors and APTs that were attacking these kinds of systems (for example, Stuxnet).